 Click the thumbnail image on the right to see the image gallery for this case history.

 In August 2015, Pyramid Environmental was contracted to estimate the cubic yards of sandy soil valuable as a construction aggregate on the 230 acres of undeveloped land in North Carolina.

 The purpose of the electrical resistivity survey was to quantify the lateral extents and approximate depth of sandy soils near the ground surface.
-The client wanted to understand the potential of the site to be utilized as a sand mine as well as what the potential yield of sandy soils at the property was.
+The client wanted to understand the potential of the site to be utilized as a sand mine as well as the potential yield of sandy soils.